Guide to a Perfect trip in Egypt!

 This is beside the royal necropolis that dates to the period of the 21st and the 22nd dynasties where many golden and silver items were unearthed and they are now put on display in the Egyptian Museum of Antiquities and they are called “The Treasures of Tanis”.

 What the tourists can view in Tanis today is a number of historical establishments that include a number of temples including the Temple of Amun, the Temple of Mut, the Temple of Khonsu, and the Easter Temple.

 The Royal Necropolis dating to the period of the 21st and the 22nd dynasties located in Tanis is also of interest and it is located inside the complex of the Temple of Amun.

 There are also the ruins of a sacred lake that the priests of Temple of Amun used for their rituals and it is the second largest sacred lake that survived until today after the sacred lake of the Temple of Karnak in Luxor.

-There are four large wells located inside the Temple of Amun as well from different shapes and sizes showing how the ancient Egyptians were clever in the usage of water preserving methods.
+There are four large wells located inside the Temple of Amun as well as different shapes and sizes showing how the ancient Egyptians were clever in the usage of water preserving methods.